 The data behind every confident pay decision just got a lot stronger

 The Payscale Peer network just crossed 10.2 million incumbents.
-These are real compensation records pulled directly from HRIS systems at more than 4,500 organizations, validated by our data team, and refreshed daily.
+These are real compensation records sourced directly from the Human Resource Information Systems (HRIS) of more than 4,500 participating organizations across 60 countries, securely processed by our expert data team.

 That number matters.
 Not as a product milestone, but as a signal about what compensation teams now have access to.